Smoke Shops UDC Amendment

 Details, including the agenda and materials may be found at the Mayor and Council Agenda page here.

 Planning Commission Public Hearing

 Planning Commission held a study session on a code amendment which would establish new regulations for smoke shops, and set the item for Public Hearing on Wednesday, September 13, 2023 at 6 p.m.

 Mayor and Council directed PDSD staff to develop a code amendment addressing the future location of smoke shops within the City of Tucson.
 This request grew out of concerns about the accessibility of tobacco and tobacco products to youth and the adverse impacts on community health.

 The proposed amendment would create a new land use classification for smoke shops and establish minimum separation distance of 1,000 feet from schools and from other smoke shops.
 More information about the proposal can be found here.

-The Planning Commission Public Hearing will be held virtually.
-Materials will be posted on the Planning Commission webpage approximately one week in advance.
-Comments on the proposal can be submitted to PlanningCommission@tucsonaz.gov.
+The Planning Commission Public Hearing was held virtually.
+Materials from that hearing may be found on the Planning Commission webpage.

 On June 27, 2023, Planning and Development Services Department (PDSD) held a public meeting to discuss potential amendments to the UDC related to smoke shops and receive feedback on a few proposed options.

 Presentation slides from meeting may be found here.(PDF, 729KB)